open-telemetry/semantic-conventions/docs/attributes-registry/messaging.md

 ## Messaging Eventhubs Attributes

+This group describes attributes specific to Azure Event Hubs.

 | Attribute                                   | Type   | Description                                                                            | Examples     | Stability                                                        |
 | ------------------------------------------- | ------ | -------------------------------------------------------------------------------------- | ------------ | ---------------------------------------------------------------- |
 | `messaging.eventhubs.consumer.group`        | string | The name of the consumer group the event consumer is associated with.                  | `indexer`    | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | `messaging.eventhubs.message.enqueued_time` | int    | The UTC epoch seconds at which the message has been accepted and stored in the entity. | `1701393730` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

 ## Messaging Gcp Pubsub Attributes

+This group describes attributes specific to GCP Pub/Sub.

 | Attribute                                       | Type   | Description                                                                                                       | Examples       | Stability                                                        |
 | ----------------------------------------------- | ------ | ----------------------------------------------------------------------------------------------------------------- | -------------- | ---------------------------------------------------------------- |